radanskoric/radanskoric.github.io/_posts/2023-11-28-using-turbo-frame-streams-without-rails.markdown

 It lives in this github gist: [https://gist.github.com/radanskoric/9bdaa8f64289b00b3cfb1d35cd889196](https://gist.github.com/radanskoric/9bdaa8f64289b00b3cfb1d35cd889196){:target="_blank"}.

-*If you are comfortable* reading the code, I would suggest you **browse it now and then come back** for the short explanations that follow. *If you are not comfortable* reading the code I would suggest still read it and consider it as a practice ;) .
+*If you are comfortable* reading the code, I would suggest you **browse it now and then come back** for the explanations that follow. *If you are not comfortable* reading the code I would suggest still read it and consider it as a practice ;) .
 I kept the code very straight forward and I've tried to explain it generously with comments.
 You don't need to read every line carefully, scanning it to get a sense of how it works will be enough.

 ## Using Turbo Frames